jimhigson/oboe.js/writing/main/5_Implementation.md

 Incrementally building up the content
 -------------------------------------

-As shown in figure \ref{overallDesign}, there is an incremental content builder and ascent tracer which handle the output from the Clarinet JSON SAX parser.
+As shown in figure \ref{overallDesign} on page \pageref{overallDesign}, there is an incremental content builder and ascent tracer which handle the output from the Clarinet JSON SAX parser.
 Taken together, these might be considered a variant of the Adaptor pattern, providing to the controller a simpler interface than is